-COLORADO SPRINGS — The is nearly finished renegotiating a massive contract with for its troubled next-generation airborne satcom terminals, but meanwhile the U.S. Air Force is establishing an alternate program path in case the company fails to perform.
+COLORADO SPRINGS — The Pentagon is nearly finished renegotiating a massive contract with for its troubled next-generation airborne satcom terminals, but meanwhile the U.S. Air Force is establishing an alternate program path in case the company fails to perform.

 A request for proposals for that alternate sourcing path to Boeing’s Family of Advanced Beyond Line-of-Sight Terminals (FAB-T) is expected as soon as this week, Lt.
 Gen. Ellen Pawlikowski, who oversees the Space and Missile Systems Center program for the Air Force, tells Aviation Week during this week’s 28th National Space Symposium here.